ellyjonez/flickr-archive-metadata/README.md

    - Videos are marked and their poster frames are saved
    - Already downloaded photos are skipped automatically

-## Doesn't save Videos!
-You must do it manually
+## Doesn't save videos!
+You must save them manually

 If you have a lot of videos this might be a problem.
 Flickr's API doesn't provide direct video downloads.
 For videos: